aredda/BPMN-Tool/reports/issues.md

 - [ ] Minor updates of database
   - Notification, should have a new field that indicates if the notification is read or not
   - A new table Seen, indicates if a message is seen or not
+  - Invitation table should have a field that describes the decision of the recepient
+  - Notification table should have a field that descriminates the nature of Invitation [InvitationLink | ShareLink | InvitationLink]

 # Modals
 ### Window